digantadiasi195/Multimodal-Deepfake-Detection/README.md

 # Multimodal DeepFake Classification

-## 📌 Project Overview
+## Project Overview
-This project focuses on **Fine-Grained Multimodal DeepFake Classification** using the **FakeAVCeleb** dataset.
+This project focuses on **Multimodal DeepFake Classification** using the **FakeAVCeleb** dataset.
 The model is designed to classify videos into four categories:
 - **RealVideo-RealAudio**
 - **RealVideo-FakeAudio**
 - **FakeVideo-RealAudio**